-If the FQDN contains a wildcard character, then TunTrust issuing CAs remove all wildcard labels from the left most portion of requested FQDN.
-TunTrust issuing CAs may prune zero or more labels from left to right until encountering a Base Domain Name and may use any one of the intermediate values for the purpose of domain validation.
+If a Wildcard Domain Name is to be included in a Certificate, then TunTrust issuing CAs remove "'.'" from the left-most portion of the Wildcard Domain Name to yield the corresponding FQDN.
+TunTrust issuing CAs may prune zero or more Domain Labels of the FQDN from left to right until encountering a Base Domain Name and may use any one of the values that were yielded by pruning (including the Base Domain Name itself) for the purpose of domain validation.